The Parasite-Mental Health Connection

 As research continues into this parasite, a more sinister picture comes into focus.
-Its presents triggers a progressive inflammatory response in the brain due to toxic chemicals the parasite produces which are absorbed into the central nervous system.
+Its presents trigger a progressive inflammatory response in the brain due to toxic chemicals the parasite produces which are absorbed into the central nervous system.

 The Parasite - Suicide Risk Connection

 As the brain becomes more and more inflamed, the affected person is more likely to experience not just depression, but also suicidal thoughts and intentions.
 As stated by Lena Brundin Ph.D., M.D. about a study published in 2012: “In our study, we found that if you are positive for the parasite, you are seven times more likely to attempt suicide.”¹